Blind Boxes: The TikTok-Driven Retail Hack Behind Labubu Success

 But the concept is only now coming to maturity in the form of blind boxes.
 And they are effectively real-world “loot boxes”.

-Searches for “loot boxes in games” have increased by 7200% in the last 5 years.
+Searches for “loot boxes” have increased by 4300% in the last 15 years.
+Search spikes have aligned with various controversies and law-making initiatives.

 Loot boxes are an increasingly ubiquitous part of video games.
 Paid for with either in-game or real-world currency, they generally contain items or skins that can be applied to characters.